akshatapatel/Iris-Recognition/README.md

 against all training samples.
 Then, the minimum value for all 3 distances is taken as the matched image and its index is stored.

-3.Next, if the matched index for each image is correct (i.e, the matched image is from the same folder as our test image) then it is considered as the correct match, and 1 is appended to our “match” list.
+3. Next, if the matched index for each image is correct (i.e, the matched image is from the same folder as our test image) then it is considered as the correct match, and 1 is appended to our “match” list.
 The same is repeated for all three distances to get match\_L1,match\_L2 and